 - Listen carefully, be patient, and try to obtain a clear idea of the problem.

 - Ask for important information which has not been provided.

 - Arrange the transfer.
 Usually this is done by the referring clinic or hospital.
-However, in an urban region the receiving hospital may prefer to arrange the transport.

 - Indicate any emergency treatment which must be given before or during transport.

 - Ideally, all patients transferred from a clinic should be reviewed every month.
 This should ideally be done during an outreach visit from the referral hospital.
 In this way problems with referrals can be identified and corrected.

 - A checklist available at the emergency telephone in the referral hospital helps to ensure that a complete history is obtained and that no important information is forgotten.
 If the person receiving the call does not know what advice to give, this information is then used when discussing the patient with a more senior colleague.
 The name and telephone number of the person making the call must always be recorded.